 Improper or lack of data governance & management leads to data delays & inaccuracies that lead to missing deadlines and eventually dissatisfied & burnt out data operations team.

 Although both of them are necessary for our business, they work alongside and together.
 The goals of both of these are almost similar.
 They both create a solid data foundation and give clarity about the data.
 They both maintain and protect data and are like two wheels of the cycle.
 Without a proper implementation policy, you can’t govern your data.
-And without data governance, you can’t put in place anything.
+And without data governance, you can’t put anything in place.
 That’s why you need to give attention to data management as well as to data governance and can’t depend on any one out of them.